- Silence

 WORKING WITH A LEGAL RECRUITER

-One of the best ways to get past the silence, delay, ambiguity, and rejection is to work with a knowledgeable legal recruiter.
-A good legal recruiter can help explain what’s going on at every stage of the process.
-They’ll also be able to offer you a support system while you move through all the job search stages, from initial job application to final acceptance.
-A good legal recruiter can even help “read between the lines” when you’ve been given a pass for no apparent reason.
+Working with a knowledgeable legal recruiter is one of the best ways to get past the silence, delay, ambiguity, and rejection.
+A good legal recruiter can help explain what is going on at every process stage.
+They will also be able to offer you a support system while you move through all the job search stages, from initial job application to final acceptance.
+A good legal recruiter can even help “read between the lines” when you have been given a pass for no apparent reason.

 See A Comprehensive Guide to Working with a Legal Recruiter and How a Good Legal Recruiter Finds the Best in You and Communicates It to Employers: How to Define Your Unique Selling Proposition for more information about the benefits of working with a good legal recruiter.

-Also, contacting a good legal recruiter at the outset of your job search process will give you an edge in the process, from searching to signing an offer: A good legal recruiter will help you assess if you’re changing jobs for the right or wrong reasons, help you target your job search to the firms and markets where you’ll be most successful, and help you evaluate your rejections so you can learn from them.
+Also, contacting a good legal recruiter at the outset of your job search process will give you an edge in the process, from searching to signing an offer: A good legal recruiter will help you assess if you are changing jobs for the right or wrong reasons, help you target your job search to the firms and markets where you will be most successful, and help you evaluate your rejections so you can learn from them.
 All in all, a recruiter will make you a better candidate—and better candidates get better jobs.

 See The Right and Wrong Reasons to Switch Law Firms for more information about whether you should even be switching firms in the first place.